 4. Autoimmune diseases

-Autoimmune diseases like lupus often cause skin problems in dogs, ranging from brown spots of hyperpigmentation to dry paws or even peeling nails.
+Autoimmune diseases like lupus or cellulitis often cause skin problems in dogs, ranging from brown spots of hyperpigmentation to dry paws or even peeling nails.
 But two specific immune problems are most likely to lead to crusty scabs on the edge of a dog’s ears.

 Vasculitis